hannahcdonovan/GA_PBIL_MAXSAT/README.md

     a.
 Run the following command `java Main <filename> <populationNum> <positiveLearningRate> <negativeLearningRate> <mutationProb> <mutationAmount> <numIterationrs> p`
     b.
 An example of this would be `java Main t3pm3-5555.spn.cnf 100 0.1 0.075 0.02 0.05 1000 p`

+# Understanding the results
+For either algorithm, the algorithm will print the "best individual" on each iteration.
+Note that the "best" means the number of clauses in the MAXSAT problem that are NOT satisfied.
+We are trying to minimize the best in this case.